About the Office of Faculty Development and Diversity (OFDD)

 Diana Koeplin

-Diana Koeplin serves as the inaugural Assistant Director for DEI in Faculty Recruitment, in the Office of Faculty Development and Diversity.
-Herrole is to develop strategies to support School of Medicine’s commitment to DEI, and pursuing its goal of a diverse faculty body, through fair and inclusive recruitment practices.
-Diana will partner with faculty search committees, design tools and resources focused on intentional DEI efforts, develop strategic outreach plans, analyze diversity metrics within applicant pools, and serve as the DEI subject matter expert and resource in the academic recruitment process.
+Diana Koeplin serves as the inaugural Assistant Director for Strategic Outreach in Faculty Recruitment, in the Office of Faculty Development and Diversity.
+Her role is to develop strategies to support School of Medicine’s commitment to fair and inclusive recruitment practices.
+Diana partners with faculty search committees, designing tools and resources focused on strategic outreach, analyzing applicant pools, and serving as subject matter expert and resource on strategic outreach in the academic recruitment process.
 Diana has a strong background in Academic Affairs and Human Resources, with over 17 years of experience supporting higher education, making her the ideal incumbent for this role.
 Diana is also a Bay Area native, earning a BA in Psychology from University of San Francisco.

 Osagie Oaiya